jbq/pkg-salt/doc/topics/pillar/index.rst

     git: git-core
     {% endif %}

+    company: Foo Industries

+The above pillar sets two key/value pairs.
+If a minion is running RedHat, then the 'apache' key is set to 'httpd' and the 'git' key is set to the value of 'git'.
+If the minion is running Debian, those values are changed to 'apache2' and 'git-core' respctively.
+All minions that have this pillar targeting to them via a top file will have the key of 'company' with a value of 'Foo Industries'.

-Now this data can be used from within modules, renderers, State SLS files, and more via the shared pillar :ref:`dict <python2:typesmapping>`:
+Consequently this data can be used from within modules, renderers, State SLS files, and more via the shared pillar :ref:`dict <python2:typesmapping>`:

 .. code-block:: yaml